-The Monroe Term Loans (as defined in Part II, Item 8 "Financial Statements and Supplementary Data - Debt" in this Annual Report on Form 10-K), and future funding arrangements may, bear a variable interest rate.
-The ROAR 1 SPV Credit Facility and ROAR 2 SPV Credit Facility have fixed interest rates.
+The SVB Term Loans (as defined in Part II, Item 8 "Financial Statements and Supplementary Data - Debt" in this Annual Report on Form 10-K), and future funding arrangements may, bear a variable interest rate.
+The ROAR 2 SPV Credit Facility has a fixed interest rate.
 Given the fixed interest rates charged on many of our loans, a rising variable interest rate would reduce our interest margin earned in these funding arrangements.
 Dramatic increases in interest rates may make these forms of funding nonviable.
-A one percent change in the interest rate on our variable interest rate debt, based on principal balances as of December 31, 2023, would result in an approximately \$0.7 million impact to annual interest expense.
+A one percent change in the interest rate on our variable interest rate debt, based on principal balances as of December 31, 2024, would result in an approximately \$0.7 million impact to annual interest expense.